nodejs/node-v0.x-archive/doc/Minus-X-Switch-Proposal.md

 the process will cwd into this directory before (as in ruby and perl)

- Script authors can control the arguments passed to node using a similar syntax to that used by ruby and perl:
+ Script authors can control the arguments passed to node using a similar syntax to that used by ruby and perl.

     #!/usr/bin/env bash